silviagb2/Vue--components_playing-cards-assets/README.md

 # Card component with VUE

-The aim of this exercise is to create a re-usable card component with Vue
+The aim of this exercise is to create a re-usable card component with Vue.
+[Snapshot](https://oscarm.tinytake.com/tt/NTA2MDU2MV8xNTkwNTcwOA).

 ## Requirements